 - A nature strip with native plants for pollinators frees up room inside your garden for food growing plants.

-- Reduce pollution from fuel, weedkillers and fertilisers
+- Reduction in pollution from fuel, weedkillers and fertilisers

-- Increase wildlife habitat – especially when areas connect
+- Increase in wildlife habitat – especially when areas connect

-- Help tackle the urban heat island effect
+- Large step towards tackling the urban heat island effect

 Can you think of any more?
 Are there any drawabacks?